maxbratuta/the-php-banner-app/README.md

 ## Project Task Overview

 **Task**: Create an application that tracks banner views while displaying pages with a banner.
-The application should record user data and viewing time without using any frameworks.
+The application should record user data and viewing time **without using any frameworks**.

 The project should contain a minimum of 4 files:
 - index1.html